 2. VINF: the Volume of medicine INFused so far

-As long as you see numbers on the screen and the fluid bag icon, your pump is working correctly.
+As long as you see numbers on the screen and the IV fluid bag icon on the upper right of the display, your pump is working correctly.
 The green LED light will show for 10 minutes after any button press and then “go to sleep”.
 This is normal.

 The fluid in the medication bag is clear, so while the pump is running, it’s unlikely that you will see the medication flow through the tubing.
 However, there will always be information for you on the screen to reassure you that the pump is running appropriately.